FlashGet Kids FlashGet Kids

 Overview of The Proud Family

-It follows Penny Proud, a fourteen-year-old Black girl, through her everyday experiences – the good, the bad, and also the wonderfully weird.
+It follows Penny Proud, a fourteen-year-old Black girl, through her everyday experiences – the good, the bad, and the wonderfully weird.

 It broke ground as one of television’s initial animated series spotlighting a Black family – wholeheartedly embracing their lives and heritage.